BIGSTICK: A flexible configuration-interaction shell-model code (updated)

 {\tt PROMPT> make gfortran-openmp} $\rightarrow$ an OpenMP version using gfortran

 and so on.
 To see all the options encoded into the makefile,

 {\tt PROMPT> make help}

-Each of these generates an executable with the nonstandard extension {\tt .x}, chosen to make deletion easy: {\tt bigstick.x, bigstick-openmp.x, bigstick\--mpi.x}, and {\tt bigstick-mp-omp.x}.
+Each of these generates an executable with the nonstandard extension {\tt .x}, chosen to make deletion easy: {\tt bigstick.x, bigstick-openmp.x, bigstick\--mpi.x}, and {\tt bigstick-mpi-omp.x}.
+These executables are created in the {\tt bin} directory.
 There are options for compiler on a number of supercomputers.
 Please keep in mind, however, that compilers and compile flags on supercomputers are a Red Queen's Race, and it is up to the user to tune the makefile for any given configuration.

 \textit{Libraries}.
 In routine operations, {\tt BIGSTICK} uses the Lanczos algorithm to reduce the Hamiltonian matrix to a truncated tridiagonal matrix whose eigenvalues approximate the extremal eigenvalues of the full matrix.
 This requires an eigensolver for the tridiagonal.
 For modest cases, one can also choose to fully diagonalize the Hamiltonian, using a Householder algorithm.
 (In practice we find this can be done quickly for basis dimensions up to a few thousand, and with patience can be done up to a basis dimension $\sim 10^4$.)
 For both cases we use the LAPACK routine {\tt DSYEV}, which solves the real-valued, double-precision symmetric eigenvalue problem.
 The actual matrix elements are given in single-precision, but we found when the density of eigenvalues is high, double-precision gives us better values for observables, including angular momentum $J$ and isospin $T$.